 Special thanks goes to CreativeTools and Tinkerman for sharing their original ideas!

-*See my extra tips below!
+*See my extra tips in printing instructions!

 .25 for large objects, .1 for small